mathew-star/Python_projects/Password_manger/Readme.md

 By implementing industry-standard practices for password hashing and encryption, this tool aims to provide a robust solution for personal password management, making it easier to maintain good password hygiene without compromising on security.

+**Note:** This project is still under active development and has not yet reached its full potential.
+There are known issues and areas for improvement.
+Contributions and feedback are welcome as we work towards a more complete and robust solution.

+## Development Approach

+This project was developed with a focus on writing clean, maintainable, and extensible code.
+We adhered to several key software engineering principles:

+1. **SOLID Principles:** We have leveraged on SOLID principles to improve the quality of software.

+2. **Modular Architecture:** The project is organized into distinct modules (auth, password, storage) to separate concerns and improve maintainability.

+3. **Design Patterns:** We've implemented patterns like Dependency Injection (e.g., injecting the DataStore into the PasswordManager) to reduce coupling between components.

+4. **Code Structure and Organization:** The codebase follows a clear, logical structure with meaningful file and directory names, adhering to Python's PEP 8 style guide.

+5. **Error Handling and Logging:** Robust error handling is implemented throughout the application to improve reliability and user experience.

+6. **Security Best Practices:** We've implemented secure password hashing, encryption for stored passwords, and input validation to prevent common security vulnerabilities.

+While we've made efforts to follow these principles, we acknowledge that there's always room for improvement.
+As the project evolves, we continue to refine our approach and welcome contributions that align with these principles.

 ## Features

 - A simple user authentication system